 Carmichael Water District (CWD) is urging the community to do their part to save energy during this extreme heat.
-CWD is doing their part by taking measures such as adjusting temperature settings in offices and ensuring that unnecessary lights and energy using equipment are not in use.
+CWD is doing its part by taking measures such as adjusting temperature settings in offices and ensuring that unnecessary lights and energy-using equipment are not in use.

 Adjust Your Thermostat

 - During peak hours or when you're not home, remember to set your thermostat at 78° or higher.
-Setting your air conditioner 5° higher can save up to 20 percent on cooling costs.
+Setting your air conditioner 5 times higher can save up to 20% on cooling costs.